top of page

 Every Good Soup has a Story

-That is the simplicity of Sharon’s vision: to give people a way to give back to their community by doing something tangible - getting into the kitchen, spending a night with friends, rolling up their sleeves and creating something heartwarming, heartfelt and with it a message of support to families in crisis.
+The simplicity of Founder Sharon Hapton’s vision began with a soup-making birthday party that evolved into giving people a way to give back to their community by doing something tangible – coming together in the camaraderie of the kitchen and creating something heartwarming, heartfelt and with it a message of support to families in crisis.

 Dr. Seuss copy.jpg